 Every financial brand is constantly seeking ways to maximize the success of their company and products.
-Spending 15 years in business, creating hundreds of different kinds of digital products and studying their growth, I have extracted a straightforward formula that explains what determines the success rate of any digital product.
+Spending 15 years in business, creating hundreds of different kinds of digital banking products and studying their growth, I have extracted a straightforward formula that explains what determines the success rate of any digital financial product.
 This formula is the foundation of the Financial UX Design methodology developed by UXDA.
-It can be applied to increase the success potential of digital products created in any kind of business regardless of the field.
+It can be applied to increase the success potential of a digital banking product and improve digital customer engagement in banking.

 Listen to this article in audio format: